The University has a number of principles relating to academic feedback with the aim that you are provided with:

 Occasionally, an exception to the feedback timeline guidance might need to be made.
 The most common reasons for this are late changes outside of the School’s control, such as staff illness.
 If this happens, you will be told why the date has been changed and the school will provide you with a new date for when you can expect your feedback.

-In semester two, a significant amount of administrative work is undertaken which involves confirming, checking and processing marks to ensure Progression and Awards Boards can take place.
-If you submit assessment for any undergraduate modules at this time, the School will aim to provide your feedback in the normal timeframe, but your final results cannot be released until the University’s official publication date (see Section 4.11 Publication of Module Marks).
+At the end of Semester 2, a significant amount of administrative work is undertaken which involves confirming, checking and processing marks to ensure Progression and Awards Boards can take place.
+If you submit assessment for any undergraduate modules at this time, the School will aim to provide your feedback in the normal timeframe, but your final results cannot be released until the University’s official publication date (see Module Marking section).